the-hi/scanner-zombs/README.md

 ------------------------------------------------------
 4. Go into the downloaded folder and open terminal(right click).
 ------------------------------------------------------
-5. Run npm i ws bytebuffer node-fetch discord.js in the terminal.
+5. Run "npm i ws bytebuffer node-fetch discord.js" in the terminal(Only if u have issues with step 6.).
 ------------------------------------------------------
-6. Finnaly do node discordBot.js in terminal.
+6. Finnaly run "node discordBot.js" in terminal.
 ------------------------------------------------------